Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Geodesic Learning

 \section{Geodesic Learning}

 In our model, we denote $\mathcal{X}$ as a data manifold.
-The Riemannian metric on $\mathcal{X}$ can be obtained in the following way.
-We can establish an identical mapping $f:\mathcal{X} \to \mathbb{R}^N $ to immerse manifold $\mathcal{X}$ into a high-dimensional Euclidean space $\mathbb{R}^N$.
-Then the Riemannian metric on manifold $\mathcal{X}$ can be induced by the canonical metric in the Euclidean space to guarantee that $f$ is an isometric immersion.
-Thus to obtain a geodesic $\gamma(t)$ on manifold $\mathcal{X}$, we can use the Riemannian geometry on subspace $f(\mathcal{X})$ and the characteristics of isometric immersion $f$.
+The Riemannian metric on $\mathcal{X}$ can be induced from the canonical metric on the Euclidean space $\mathbb{R}^N$ to guarantee the immersion is an isometric immersion.
+Thus to obtain a geodesic on manifold $\mathcal{X}$, we can use the Riemannian geometry on $\mathbb{R}^N$ and the characteristics of isometric immersion.